 This specification is related to:

-STIX Version 1.2.1 (placeholder)
+STIXTM Version 1.2.1 (placeholder)

 Abstract:

 The Cyber Observable Expression (CybOX) is a standardized language for encoding and communicating high-fidelity information about cyber observables, whether dynamic events or stateful measures that are observable in the operational cyber domain.
 By specifying a common structured schematic mechanism for these cyber observables, the intent is to enable the potential for detailed automatable sharing, mapping, detection and analysis heuristics.
 This specification document defines the AS Object data model, which is one of the Object data models for CybOX content.